eisakarate/cs681TestAutomation/PlayWright/Test.Framework/readMe.md

 Purpose:

-- Provide standardized functionst that code-gen can use to generate tests
+- Provide standardized functions that code-gen can use to generate tests